Cap-go/docs/src/content/docs/plugin/auto-update.md

 ---
-title: "a"
+title: "Auto update"
+sidebar:
+  order: 3
 ---

-# Auto update

 It allows developers to use capacitor-updater with auto-update mode link to Capgo channel or equivalent.